AI Workshop: learn to build apps with AI →

 Flexbox: How to have a flex child not fill entire height

-I had a horizontal list of items, and if a line of text got to 2 lines, I had some additional space and its flex siblings were extending to full height.
+I had a horizontal list of items, and if a line of text got to 2 lines, I had some additional space and its flex siblings were extending to the full height.

 Before

-This was the code
+This was the code:

 <li class="flex">